AndrDm/blog/content/labview/kb/decimal_separator.md

 ---
-title: How to determine which decimal separator used
+title: How to determine which decimal separator is used
 date: 2024-05-04
 authorbox: false
 sidebar: false